 - i.
-All valves shall be flange by flange gate valves, with a diameter to match the bypass piping. - ii.
+All valves shall be flange by flange gate valves or Victaulic AGS gate valves, with a diameter to match the bypass piping. - ii.
 Valves shall come with a flange isolating kit where specified only by the Engineer. - All valves shall be equipped with a 50 mm square operating nut and shall turn clockwise (right) to open unless otherwise specified.
-Operating pressure shall be 1380 kPa (200 psi) for valves 300 mm and smaller, and 1030 kPa (150 psi) for valves 400 mm and larger. - iv.
+Operating pressure rating shall be a minimum 1380 kPa (200 psi) for valves 300 mm and smaller, and 1030 kPa (150 psi) for valves 400 mm and larger. - iv.
 The stem seal shall be of an O-ring or other pressure actuated seal design. - v.
 All valves shall conform to AWWA C509 or AWWA 515 and be an approved maker under the Standard Specifications Waterworks Construction. - vi.
 Valves shall be ductile iron body; resilient rubber seated disc with non-rising stem. - vii.
-The interior (ferrous parts) of the valve shall be factory coated with epoxy coating to conform to AWWA C550
+The interior (ferrous parts) of the valve shall be factory coated with epoxy coating to conform to AWWA C550 - viii.

-- viii.
 All valves shall be supplied with a circular bottom box guide plate. - ix.
 Metallic type guide plates shall be coated.
-The guide plate shall be located below the operating nut and shall be designed to center the operating nut inside the designated bottom box. - x.
-Unless otherwise specified, valves shall be supplied with continuous, molded rubber-ring gaskets conforming to the AWWA C111 Standard. - NBR (Nitrile) gaskets shall be supplied for valves which will be installed in areas contaminated or potentially contaminated with organic compounds (organic solvents or petroleum products), i.e. near buried petroleum fuel tanks, abandoned gas stations, petrol storage areas or petrol refinery sites. - xii.
+The guide plate shall be located below the operating nut and shall be designed to center the operating nut inside the designated bottom box. - Unless otherwise specified, valves shall be supplied with gaskets conforming to the AWWA C115 or AWWA C207 Standard depending on the flange materials being mated. - xi.
+NBR (Nitrile) gaskets shall be supplied for valves which will be installed in areas contaminated or potentially contaminated with organic compounds (organic solvents or petroleum products), i.e. near buried petroleum fuel tanks, abandoned gas stations, petrol storage areas or petrol refinery sites.

+xii.
 The exterior (except flange faces) of all valves shall be factory coated.